 In the meanwhile, I will get this damn leg investigated…..(3 weeks later, I am still waiting for a bone scan).

-Guildford to Westhumble – The section before this one.
+Guildford to Westhumble is the section before this one.
 Mostly woodland.

-Farnham to Guildford – The first stage of the North Downs Way.
+Farnham to Guildford is the first stage of the NDW.
 Also lots of woodland, more golf courses.
 Small hills.

-Box Hill circular walk – Not part of the North Downs Way, but it does walk a small bit of it.
+Box Hill circular which isn’t fully part of the NDW, but it does walk a small bit of it.
 If you want to see Box Hill, this is the one I would do.

-St Martha’s Hill and Newlands Corner walk – Also not the North Downs Way, but again, does do a small section of it.
+St Martha’s Hill and Newlands Corner, covers a small section of the NDW.
 I love this walk.
 There are a few great viewpoints, a nice amount of woods, and the old Chilworth Gunpowder mills.

-Folkestone to Dover walk – One of my early, first walks for this website.
-It’s right at the other end of the North Downs Way.
+Folkestone to Dover is one of my first walks for this website.
+It’s right at the other end of the NDW.

-For other walks in Surrey that aren’t the North Downs, you can check out my Surrey Hills Walks Guide.
+For other walks in Surrey, you can check out my favourite Surrey Hills Walks here.